Joseph Muscat: Following activities

-In his testimony he said that there can never be any justification for the assassination of Daphne Caruana Galizia.
+In his testimony he said that there can never be any justification for the assassination of Caruana Galizia.
 He explained that the moment this assassination took place, he knew that his political life would be marked by it as much as all the things he tried doing for Malta.
 "What happened on 16 October 2017 made me resolute that before signing off, I wanted to see a breakthrough in this case.
 I did not want to be like my predecessors who talked a lot but did not do anything about major murders which shook the country", declared Joseph Muscat.

 In July 2021 the Inquiry's report was published.
 While concluding that the State was responsible for Caruana Galizia's murder, the Inquiry at the same time found that the State had no prior knowledge of, or was involved in the assassination.
-The report also unequivocally stated that Joseph Muscat was in no way implicated in the murder.
+The report also unequivocally stated that Muscat was in no way implicated in the murder.
 In his reaction whilst accepting the conclusions of the Inquiry, Muscat disagreed that under his Premiership a state of impunity was created, and stated that the Inquiry failed to adequately acknowledge that the alleged hitmen were apprehended in less than two months and the alleged mastermind a few months later, following investigations involving amongst others Europol and FBI.
 This fact disproves any impression of impunity that the alleged perpetrators may have had.
 Muscat insisted that there was impunity in cases before his term in office, where high profile crimes were committed but nobody was ever prosecuted.

 In November 2023 the Permanent Commission Against Corruption chaired by judge emeritus Lawrence Quintano, together with judge emeritus Philip Magri and former police commissioner John Rizzo, absolved Dr Muscat of the accusation of trading in influence over gifts made to him by Yorgen Fenech, after a complaint by Prof Arnold Cassola.
 The Commission concluded that from what it had heard, it did not result that the gifts were intended for some economic advantage, since policy changes for high-rise building at Mrieħel, resulted in a project of Fenech's Tumas Group losing €12 million in value because of a reduction in gross developable area.